wcgordon1/lamplighter/manuscript/publish/ch3_Harbor_Suds.md

 "The order of operations," she said.
 "Is it always salt, chalk, light?"

 "For field work, yes.
 Salt stalls, chalk shapes, light binds.
 Each step prepares the ground for the next one.
 Try to skip ahead or reverse the order, and you'll either fail to solve the problem or make it worse."
 Ms. Kestrel paused under a streetlight to check something in her notebook.
-"It's not just about the materials—it's about working with natural processes instead of against them."
+"It's not just about the materials; it's about working with natural processes instead of against them."

 "And the breathing?
 The cadence?"